new-minhui/new-minhui.github.io/_pages/about.md

 **Key words of my research: human-AI interaction, well-being, persuasive technology, conversational agent/interface**.

 ## News
-- 🔎 **I am actively seeking internship opportunities, post-doc opportunities, and other forms of collaborative engagements.
+- 🔎 **I am actively seeking post-doc opportunities and other forms of collaborative engagements.
 If you are interested, feel free to reach out!**
 - 🙊 Joined Microsoft Research Asia (MSRA) HK as an research intern.
 - 📝 One paper is accepted by **CHI 2026**.
 - 📝 One paper is accepted by **IMWUT 2026**.